These three scenarios have one thing in common. Can you guess what it is?

 “When boundaries are being violated, the relationship will start to feel one-sided,” Durvasula says.
 “It’ll feel very unbalanced.”

 Step 2: Know the benefits of setting better boundaries.

 Establishing boundaries is far from easy.
 It’s a delicate and nuanced process that requires practice and mental fortitude.
 Because of this, people often struggle to take action—even if they’ve noticed burgeoning feelings of anger, resentment or guilt.

 “There’s a moment at the beginning where setting boundaries is so uncomfortable for people, they’re like, to hell with this, I’d rather do everything myself than feel this uncomfortable,” Durvasula says.
 “But if they can endure the discomfort of boundary setting, they can really get themselves to a place where they can respectfully say no.”

 One way to push through the initial discomfort is to picture the countless benefits you’ll reap as a result of protecting and preserving your time.

 If you’re self-employed or have a side hustle and attempt to set better boundaries with family and friends, you could grow your business.
-Or, if the opposite is true—meaning you need to set better boundaries with clients in order to protect your personal time—you’ll experience conserved emotional energy for the people who truly matter to you, not to mention countless other benefits.
+Or, if you need to set better boundaries with clients in order to protect your personal time, you’ll experience conserved emotional energy for the people who truly matter to you, not to mention countless other benefits.